amnuts/opcache-gui/README.md

 opcache-gui
 ===========

-A very quickly thrown together interface for Zend OPcache.
-Eventually I plan to have similar functionality to the equivelant gui for APC, such as filtering and searching of files used and potentially HTTP Auth login.
+A simple, responsive interface for Zend OPcache information showing the statistics, settings and cached files.